You are here

 Research to know your worth

 When approaching an employer about salary, you should know what your role is worth before negotiating.
-Check the Michael Page salary comparison tool, scan similar jobs on the internet and talk to your Michael Page recruitment consultant and/or industry colleagues to assess what people are earning in similar positions.
-This gives you a leg to stand on while also showing the employer you have taken the initiative to know your worth.
+Use valid data to strengthen your case and you can do this by checking the Michael Page salary comparison tool.
+Also, scan similar jobs on the internet and talk to your Michael Page recruitment consultant and/or industry colleagues to assess what people are earning in similar positions.
+This will give you a strong platform from which to negotiate from, while also showing the employer you have taken the initiative to know your worth.

 Company’s financial situation